kinow/autosubmit/docs/source/usage/new_experiment/create_exp.rst

 How to create a copy of an experiment
 =====================================
 This option makes a copy of an existing experiment.
-It registrates a new unique identifier and copies all configuration files in the new experiment folder:
+It registers a new unique identifier and copies all configuration files in the new experiment folder:
 ::

     autosubmit expid -y COPY -H HPCname -d Description